Head on this page.

 As explained above, we are trying to create more BFR-free products, and we will continue to reduce an amount of Antimony use with the BFR elimination activities.

 Regarding beryllium, concerns to the hazards of beryllium come from the hazardousness of beryllium oxide.
 Though some spring materials that Panasonic uses contain beryllium copper alloy, no Panasonic product contains beryllium oxide.

 Despite our ongoing reviews for potential substitutes for beryllium copper alloy, we have yet to find a feasible substitute in that beryllium copper is effective in promoting eco-consciousness through lighter and smaller products.
 However, only a few manufacturers produce beryllium copper alloy in the world.
 We understand that beryllium oxide, which is the substance that causes pulmonary berylliosis, is used as a raw material but is produced in a closed process and poses no risks of exposure.

 Panasonic does not produce or sell desk-top computers, but only notebooks.
-With regards to mobile phones, Panasonic currently sells mobile phones only in the Japanese market.
+With regards to mobile phones, Panasonic sells mobile phones in Japan, and recently started the business in India.